For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Is everyone you know off galavanting somewhere exciting this summer?
 You could go one better and earn some cash while you're at it.

-But, while making the decision to go abroad is easy, it's not as easy to choose what to do when you're out there and where to go.
+But, while making the decision to go abroad is easy, it's not as easy to choose where to go and what to do when you're out there.

-This guide provides some insight into the different kinds of summer jobs abroad that are available to you – and the added bonus is that most of these opportunities are looking for students like you.
+This guide provides some insight into the different kinds of summer jobs abroad that are available to you.
+And the big bonus is that most of these opportunities are looking for students like you.

 9 of the best summer jobs abroad